 To Make Pumpkin Oatmeal on the Stovetop

-- Grab a small pot, and add your oats and almond milk.
+- Grab a small saucepan, and combine oats and almond milk.
 Bring it to a simmer over medium heat.

 - When it’s simmering, add your pumpkin, maple syrup, and spices.

-- Cook just until your oats are soft but not mushy (about 2 minutes).
+- Cook to desired consistency – just until your oats are soft but not mushy (about 2 minutes).
 Adjust spices as needed.

 - Serve hot with your desired toppings.
 YUM!